dgrubb/yocto-pi-build/README.md

 $ ./install-yocto-prerequisites.sh TARGET
 ```

-Where OUTPUT is one of:
+Where TARGET is one of:

 * ap-image
 * audio-image